 The Black Death came through the bubonic plague; which weas a disease caused by the Yersinia pestis.
 This was carried by wild rodents.

-Of course, the method of infection here is much different to what we are seeing with coronavirus.
+Of course, the method of infection here is much different to what we are seeing with COVID19 infections.
 This wasn’t the sort of condition caused by inhaling droplets of infected air, or by hospitals not using the appropriate medical cleaning accessories to prevent the virus remaining on surfaces.

 Instead, it all came through the bite of a flea.
 Fleas would gather on rats that had been killed by the Black Death but over time, these numbers of rats were dwindling.
 It meant that fleas were hungry and needed alternatives sources of food.
 Humans were the best alternative and one bite was enough to pass on the disease and in 80% of cases, eventually kill a human.